 Use interactive toys

-Prepare some Interactive Toys, invest in interactive toys that can keep your cat engaged and entertained.
+Speaking of staying active, consider investing in some interactive toys.
 Toys with feathers, bells, or puzzle toys that dispense treats can stimulate their natural hunting instincts and provide mental stimulation.
 Treat puzzles are also a great and interactive way to feed your cat and engage them in rewarding activities.
-Remember to prioritize your cat’s safety when selecting toys or interactive devices.
-Avoid leaving toys with small parts that could be swallowed or cords that may pose a hazard
+Check reviews online to find the best toys to match your cat’s personality.

 Turn on some Cat TV